My Sister and I (Nietzsche): Reception

-Nietzsche scholars in general adopted the opinion of Kaufmann, who immediately identified the book as a forgery in a 1952 article.
-Evidence against the book cited both by Kaufmann and later commentators includes anachronisms, such as a reference to an 1898 incident, incongruous references to Marxism, and the city of Detroit (globally unknown in the late 19th century), along with a seemingly poor grasp of philosophy and sexualized pulpy content.
-Kaufmann also notes instances of clever wordplay in this English text that are impossible to express as such in the German language.
+Nietzsche scholars generally adopted Kaufmann's opinion, who immediately identified the book as a forgery in a 1952 article.
+Evidence against the book cited by Kaufmann and later commentators includes anachronisms like a reference to an 1898 incident, incongruous references to Marxism and the city of Detroit (globally unknown in the late 19th century), a seemingly poor grasp of philosophy, and sexualized pulpy content.
+Kaufmann also noted instances of clever wordplay in the English text that are impossible to express as such in the German language.

-Since the only copy of this alleged work is in English, and there is not a single page of what would have been his original in German, opinion has been largely that the work is a forgery.
+Since the only copy of this alleged work is in English and there is not a single page of what would have been his original in German, opinion has been largely that the work is a forgery.

-Nevertheless, a minority holds the work to be authentic.
-Beginning in the mid-1980s, a handful of articles began to call for its reevaluation, including references to more recently discovered journals and letters from Nietzsche and Cosima Wagner.
-Amok Books' 1990 edition reprints many secondary articles on the subject, and includes an original introduction calling for a reevaluation of the book.
-Nietzsche scholar Walter K. Stewart, in his 185 page monograph Nietzsche: My Sister and I — A Critical Study published in 2007, argues for the original's potential legitimacy by conducting a point-by-point analysis of Kaufmann's book review.
-In his 2011 followup, Friedrich Nietzsche My Sister and I: Investigation, Analysis, Interpretation, Stewart uses direct textual analysis to argue that whoever wrote My Sister and I was intimate with every aspect of Nietzsche’s life and perspective.
+Nevertheless, a minority hold the work to be authentic.
+In the mid-1980s, a handful of articles began to call for its reevaluation, including references to more recently discovered journals and letters from Nietzsche and Cosima Wagner.
+Amok Books' 1990 edition reprints many secondary articles and includes an original introduction calling for a reevaluation of the book.
+Nietzsche scholar Walter K. Stewart, in his 185-page monograph Nietzsche: My Sister and I — A Critical Study published in 2007, argues for the original's potential legitimacy by conducting a point-by-point analysis of Kaufmann's book review.
+In his 2011 follow-up, Friedrich Nietzsche My Sister and I: Investigation, Analysis, Interpretation, Stewart uses direct textual analysis to argue that whoever wrote My Sister and I was intimate with every aspect of Nietzsche’s life and perspective.